 1. Cheers are performed with hip shaking and/or foot stomps.

-2. Cheers may also include gestures and body movement from African American culture such as "talk to the hand", leaning in aa confronatational manner toward the opposing cheerleader squad, and gritting (a facial appearance in which the person looks menacing).
+2. Cheers may also include gestures and body movement from African American culture such as "talk to the hand", leaning in a confrontational manner toward the opposing cheerleader squad, and gritting (purposely exhibiting a mean, menacing facial expression).

 Text examples of these cheers are showcased in Part II and Part III of this cocojams2 series.